maestrooo/rich-text-field/README.md

 - You can use `metafield.jsonValue` or `metafield.value` as the value.
 - When the value is empty, the library will return an empty string (``) and not an empty object.
 This happens because Shopify expects an empty string to clear a rich text metafield.

+## Known limitations

+There are currently some styling inconsistencies caused by missing features in Polaris Web Components.
+Specifically:

+- When certain formatting is active (e.g., bold or italic), the corresponding buttons do not appear as “pressed.”
+[Issue](https://community.shopify.dev/t/adding-a-pressed-prop-for-buttons/21786)
+- When a heading level (H1, H2, H3, etc.) is selected, a generic “title” icon is shown.
+Polaris Web Components currently lack dedicated icons for each heading level and do not support custom icons.
+[Issue](https://community.shopify.dev/t/adding-new-icons/21788)
+- Formatting icons appear darker than other icons.
+This happens because buttons do not support disclosure icons, so we are forced to use a different component, leading to inconsistency.
+[Issue](https://community.shopify.dev/t/add-support-for-disclosure-buttons/21789)
+- Labels and help text are displayed larger than in Polaris Web Component form fields.
+[Issue](https://community.shopify.dev/t/adding-a-small-text-paragraph-variant/21791)

+Those issues will be fixed when Polaris Web Components will be improved.